shellytalis/policy-model-tutorial/index.md

 * `connection.js` is a file that is responsible for the connection between the server and the web component.

 * `textAssets.js` is a file that saves all the contents in variables, like the content inside a button or titles.
-In addition, each model has its own languages.
-To add / remove a language, you need to modify this file.

-For more information on this file, click [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html).
+It is critical to edit this file for the web component to work.
+For more information, click [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html).

 ### Finally